Ever wondered how the scientists at CERN found the Higgs boson?

-Visitors at this year's Big Bang Science Fair will get the opportunity to try out a new interactive particle pin ball machine that attempts to replicate some of the research being done by Physics staff at Lancaster University at the Large Hadron Collider.
+Visitors at this year’s Big Bang Science Fair will get the opportunity to find out more with a new interactive particle pin ball machine that attempts to replicate some of the great work taking place by Physics staff at Lancaster University.

-The Big Bang, at the London Excel Arena, run from Thursday 14 March to Sunday 17 March with more than 65,000 visitors expected.
+The event, at the London Excel Arena, will run from Thursday 14 March to Sunday 17 March with more than 65,000 visitors expected.
 It is the largest celebration of science, technology, engineering and maths for young people in the UK.

-"Our simulator uses motion sensing technology to create a virtual game that challenges visitors to collide subatomic particles in the hunt for the Higgs boson," explains Alan Darragh, Science and Technology Marketing and Recruitment Officer.
+“Our particle pinball machine will use state of the art motion sensing technology to create a virtual pinball game that will challenge visitors to collide subatomic particles in the hunt for the Higgs boson,” said Dr Alan Darragh from the Faculty of Science and Technology.

 “If contestants can collide particles at the correct energies, elusive Higgs candidate particles might be created but, blink, and they’ll be gone as they decay into other common particles.
 Action replays controlled by the players will help decide if a Higgs-like particle was briefly created, with successful contestants winning chocolate Nobel Prize medals.”